OFFICIAL 2022 WON CABO TUNA JACKPOT RULES

 29) SELF POLICING POLICY is encouraged for all teams to enable a fair and level playing field.
 Teams that report foul play will be held as “anonymous” to bring to the attention of the tournament director and WON staff to aid in resolving such matter(s).

 30) Boat Capacity will be a maximum of 8 persons for all boats.
 Plan your team around this capacity.
 You may include a crewman as a team angler member, or list a guest or angler as a crewman.
 Your roster at check-in must reflect those specific designations, with those listed as team members on the roster qualifying as anglers.
-How teams fill their angler roster of four is up to them.
+How teams fill their angler roster of four is up to them, however, those 4 chosen anglers cannot be replaced or exchanged from day 1 to day 2, exceptions under extreme circumstances are to be considered by tournament director.

 4 anglers, 2 crew, 2 guests regardless of size of vessel.
 Each vessel must adhere to individual boat passenger safety rating(s) accordingly.